 What Is a Sector Fund?

-A sector fund is a mutual fund or exchange-traded fund that concentrates its investments in a single sector of the market.
-A sector is a slice of the market that is focused on the same line of business.
-For example, Bank of America is in the financial services sector, while Wal-Mart is in the consumer services sector.
+A sector fund is a mutual fund or ETF that limits its holdings to companies in a particular industry or sector of the market to capitalize on the returns of that sector.
+A sector is a slice of the market that focuses on a particular line of business like health care or energy.
+For example, Bank of America is in the financial sector, and Target is in the discretionary consumer goods and services sector.

 - Consumer Staples